joustava/CarND-AdvancedLaneFinding-P2/WRITEUP.md

 * Warp the detected lane boundaries back onto the original image.
 * Output visual display of the lane boundaries and numerical estimation of lane curvature and vehicle position.

-A full project rubrick cn be found from the [project specification](https://review.udacity.com/#!/rubrics/1966/view) (when logged in to Udacity).
+A full project rubrick can be found from the [project specification](https://review.udacity.com/#!/rubrics/1966/view) (when logged in to Udacity).

 ## Setup